Prevent and Radicalisation

 What if I come across extremist material online?

 If you come across extremist material online such as articles, images or speeches that promote terrorism or encourage violence or acts of terrorism you can report it to be removed.
+You can also download the Counter Terrorism Policing iReportIT app Apple iOS | Android which is designed to give people another way to anonymously report online content promoting violent extremism.

 If you come across extremist graffiti, stickers or posters while out and about, please don’t touch it but photograph what you have seen and report it to the police on 101.
+You can also report suspicious activity via the ACT website.

 Multi-agency ‘Radicalisation and Extremism’ training